ryan-jr/CSClasses/BHecker-CSSen810-CS3240/Data Structures/DSNotes.md

 * A binary tree has 3 parts, data, pointer to left child, pointer to right child (basically think of a doubly linked list)

 * A binary search tree is a binary tree where every node holds a data value (a key).
 For any node x all keys in the left subtree of x are less than/equal to x, for any node x all the keys in the right subtree of x are greater than the x key

+* Insertion into a BST is searching a BST, the position is to the L/R of child of some node x.
+Create a new node and create the appropriate pointer field.

+* Deletion from a BST is searching for b in tree T.  call X, the first node found to contain b.
+If x is a leaf, remove x and set the appropriate pointer in the parent of x to null.
+If X has only one child, y, remove x, and the parent of x becomes a direct parent of y.
+If x has 2 children, go to the left subtree and find the largest node there, call it y, the node y can be found by tracing the rightmost path until the end (Note that y is either a leaf or has no right child).
+Copy the data field of y onto the data field of x, and delete node y.

+* One tree traversal technique is a heap

+* Traversal is visiting every node at least once, and entails doing some processing of that node.

+* 3 recursive techniques fro binary tree traversal, and in each of them the left subtree is traveled recursively, the right subtree is traveled recursively, and the root is visited.
+What makes each of these different is the order of recursion/traversal.

+* In preorder, the root is visitied before the subtree traversals (1.
+Visit the root, traverse left subtree, traverse right subtree).
+In inorder traversal, the root is visitied in-between left and right subtree traversal (1.
+Traverse left subtree, visit the root, traverse right subtree).
+In preorder traversal, the root is visited after the subtree traversals(1.
+Visit the left subtree, 2.
+Visit the right subtree 3.
+Visit the root).

+* 30:31